vnklaimis/TTLLVM/readme.md

-Here's a README file for your gnome collection game:

----

 # Gnome Collection Game

 This is a 3D game developed in Vizard where players control a wizard character to explore a virtual world, collect hidden gnomes, and complete the quest as fast as possible.
 The game is implemented with camera control, boundary limitations, collision detection, and a real-time counter of collected gnomes.